Even without Peter Sagan, TotalEnergies keeps pushing in the Belgian classics

 Get access to everything we publish when you join VeloNews or Outside+.

 The three-time world champion is hoping a late-hour respite will help him recover in time to take on Paris-Roubaix on April 17.
-Hounded by illness, Sagan is playing catch-up all spring.
+Hounded by illness, Sagan has been playing catch-up all spring.

 The French second-tier team is proving this spring it’s more than the “Peter Sagan Show.”